Batavia Muckdogs

 The Batavia Muckdogs are a collegiate summer baseball team in the Perfect Game Collegiate Baseball League (PGCBL).
 They are located in Batavia, a city in Genesee County, New York, United States.
 Their home field is Dwyer Stadium in the city of Batavia, built after the 1996 season to replace the original Dwyer Stadium (formerly State Street Park, MacArthur Stadium) that opened July 27, 1938 as home to the Batavia Bees, a semi-pro team in the Genesee County League.

 Off and on from 1939 to 2020, they were members of Minor League Baseball's New York–Penn League (NYPL).
 With Major League Baseball's reorganization of the minor leagues after the 2020 season, Batavia and the New York-Penn League were eliminated from affiliated baseball.
 The Muckdogs later joined PGCBL for the 2021 season.
-Their 2022 season and the loss of professional baseball in Batavia was chronicled by author Will Bardenwerper in "Homestand: Small Town Baseball and the Fight for the Soul of America."

 History

 Joe Hornung was player/manager for the Batavia Giants in 1897.

 Prior to the current Batavia franchise, professional baseball in the city dates back to 1897 when Batavia played in the New York State League.
 The Batavia Giants, sometimes referred to as the Reds because of their crimsons uniforms, were the first classified team in the city making their debut - after some rainouts - on May 14, 1897, against the Auburn franchise at a stadium built on Swan Street; future major leaguer Jack Burns batted third and played shortstop.
 After a rough start to the season, where the team lost their first 9 games, the team released eight players and fired manager Martin Earley.
 J.J.
 Benner took over the club as team captain and acting manager, however play did not improve and he was replaced by former major leaguer Joe Hornung who was named player-manager on May 24, he made his debut in the lineup on June 14 at 40 years old, going hitless.
 After 20 games the team sat at 4–16 and had money troubles where local fans would not pay the 10 cent admission, Hornung left the team on July 9.
 It was announced on July 24 that the team would move to Geneva, by July 25 the team had left Batavia and become the Geneva Alhambras.
 That season the Class-C New York State League also consisted of teams in Canandaigua, Cortland, Lyons, Palmyra, and Auburn.

-As was popular across the country, Batavia hosted many semi-pro leagues prior too, and after, the Giants left town.
-This included the Western New York League along with teams in nearby Le Roy, Perry and Warsaw.
-The Batavia Bees were the popular semi-pro team prior to professional baseball coming back to Batavia in 1939, and they continued play even after the Clippers arrived.
+As was common across the country at the time, Batavia hosted several semi-professional baseball leagues both before and after the departure of the Giants.
+These included the Western New York League, which featured teams from nearby Le Roy, Perry, and Warsaw.
+The Batavia Bees were the prominent semi-professional team in the area prior to the return of professional baseball in 1939.
+The Bees continued to play even after the arrival of the Clippers.